 In the Multiple-to-Point access mode, trunk lines are assigned to the destination switch's trunk group, from which calls are routed to the final destination.
-See Figure 9.
+See Figure 9 on page 74.

 Figure 9: Multiple-to-Point Trunk Configuration